IBM/engineering-insights-composite-pattern/README.md

 ## 1. Sign up for the Watson Studio

 Sign up for IBM's [Watson Studio](http://datascience.ibm.com/).
-By signing up for the Watson Studio, two services will be created - Spark and ObjectStore in your Bluemix account.
+By creating a project in Watson Studio a free tier ``Object Storage`` service will be created in your IBM Cloud account

 ## 2. Create IBM Cloud services